chokevin8/chokevin8.github.io/_pages/about.md

 layout: about
 title: About Me
 permalink: /
-subtitle: <i>'Graduate Student Researcher at Johns Hopkins Whiting School of Engineering.
-An aspiring DL scientist in the field of biology and medicine.'</i>
+subtitle: <i>Graduate Student Researcher at Johns Hopkins Whiting School of Engineering.
+An aspiring DL scientist in the field of biology and medicine.</i>

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"